JorgePezzuol/studying-ios-bullseye/README.md

 Just clone and open in Xcode, then run

 ## Features
-* Main screen with the slider, goal is to guess the slider value and hit the button
+* Get a close value using the slider with the random value generated each round

 ## Status
 Project is: finished